-Multiple Sclerosis Fellowship Progam
+Multiple Sclerosis Fellowship Program

 The University of Vermont has had a long-standing interest in multiple sclerosis, beginning in the 1950's when Dr. George Schumacher, Chairman of the Department of Neurology, led the first effort to develop criteria for the diagnosis of MS.

-The next Chairman, Dr. Charles Poser was equally well known for his work in MS and other demyelinating diseases of the CNS.
+The next Chairman, Dr. Charles Poser was equally well-known for his work in MS and other demyelinating diseases of the CNS.
 This interest was sparked and sustained by the high prevalence of MS in Vermont and adjacent Upstate New York

 The MS Center at UVM was re-established in 2001, under the leadership of Dr. Hillel Panitch, with the intention of developing a comprehensive MS Center, making the latest forms of treatment available to the patient population, and conducting clinical trials of innovative forms of therapy for MS patients in all stages of the illness.

 - The UVM MS Center is affiliated with the National MS Society and the Consortium of Multiple Sclerosis Centers.

 Andrew J. Solomon, M.D.